Mani1881/Prescriptify/README.md

 A Flask-based application that processes handwritten prescription images using Tesseract OCR, matches extracted medicines against an in-memory inventory, and generates an order for the patient.

-# Features
-✅ Upload handwritten prescription images
+**🔍 What Prescriptify Does:**

-✅ Extract text using Tesseract OCR
+✅ Scans handwritten prescriptions using OCR (Tesseract) ✅ Extracts and cleans text for accuracy
-✅ Match medicines with inventory
-✅ Generate an order for the patient
-✅ Display unmatched medicines
+✅ Generates structured medicine orders for patients
+✅ Reduces manual effort for pharmacists and hospitals ✅ Provides a user-friendly web interface for easy access

 # Installation & Setup
 **Prerequisites**